|

 redevelopment.
 The empty lane in the road is where buses travel in the

-opposite direction to the traffic and swing right across to go down
+opposite direction to the traffic and swing right across to go down |

-Town Hall On the right would be the
+On the right would be the |

 1954 - Fusilier Ted

-Blowers riding his motorbike Here (above) we have
+Here (above) we have

-an all action shot of one of our Arborfielders, namely Fusilier Ted Blowers
+an all action shot of one of our Arborfielders,

-in 1954 aboard his 750cc Dominator.
+namely Fusilier Ted Blowers in 1954 aboard his 750cc Dominator. |

-are more modern and all going the same way.
-To the left of the picture (above) can be seen a shop in The façade of the previously mentioned Drill Hall still looks
+vehicles are more modern and all going the same way.
+To the left of the

-house and an
+club, a coffee house and an |

-The former Drill
+The former Wokingham

 The Red Lion was another fine hostelry with exposed timber